FailAcademy/learning/wdp-vancouver/_lessons/week-08/03-angular-router.md

 - Use Router Directives in Component Views to navigate to routes defined in your application.
 - Navigate to defined routes by calling methods inside Component Classes, using the injected router instance.
+- Describe the Shadow DOM and it's role in styling Angular 2 Components.

 ---